migrodri1980/Working-portfolio-/README.md

 This project incorporates a working knowledge of algorithms, data structures, and security input checks

-Several key elements incorporated in this project are as follows:
+Several Key elements are incorporated in this project as follows:

 *The creation the data structure Hash Table to facilitate user information and validation